sjess/st4rd0tf1les/README.md

 Script installs ZSH, Composer, Node, NPM, YARN, PHP7.3, Python2 & PIP

 ## Installation
+---

 You can install them by cloning the repository as `.dotfiles` in your home directory and running the bootstrap script.
+Choose between WSL or WSL 2.

 ```batch
 https://github.com/sjess/st4rd0tf1les.git .dotfiles